+Chapter 3 to Chapter 10 contains the aforementioned campaign.
+It's well laid out and nicely organized.
 Visually, the PDF is a sweet-looking product.
 As you've come to expect from the TV show, the art is very beautiful.
 The design looks modern and the text is easy to read (two-column style, offset headers, stat blocks and block text).
 The design is the same as in the Fantasy AGE PDF, so that fits.
 The maps look gorgeous.
 The document is electronically bookmarked (yay!).

 VerdictIn my opinion, the authors chose the wrong aim for this supplement.
 While the setting information is superb, the description campaign is something that isn't of much value to me.
 I'm guessing that at least some other buyers will have the same problem: they and the other players have already watched the TV show and must now decide if they can use the information which makes the bulk of this product.
 (If you're the only one familiar with the show that won't be an issue, though).